God's Glory Cloud Is Moving | God's Divine Guidance to His People

 • While illuminating us, at times his cloud will bring darkness and confusion upon our enemies.

-• The cloud came down at times in response to Moses’ seeking God in prayer.
+• The cloud of God came down at times in response to Moses’ seeking God in prayer.

 • The cloud and pillar of fire speak of the glory of God in His Church.